Ready to watch this entire course?

 - Being succinct and staying on-track

-Dane Howard: Do you ever wonder how some of those creative projects get approved for development?
-Get built by teams?
-Or even produced for TV, film, or software development?
+- You ever wonder how some of those creative projects get approved for development?
+Get built by teams or even produced for TV, film, or software development?
 I did.
-I am Dane Howard, a 17-year veteran designer and entrepreneur.
+I'm Dane Howard, a 17 year veteran designer, and entrepreneur.
 For years I developed my craft to help create the great creative execution.
 One of the things I never learned in school was how to move that creative initiative forward.
-How do you give it a chance to succeed, whether a project was pitched to a client or inside a Fortune 100 company?
-How do you set up your creative projects for approval?
-How do you best prepare to get the funding, headcount, or even get the project off the ground?
-Well, I wanted to share key things that I have learned on the job from some of the smartest people I know.
+How do you give it a change to succeed?
+Whether our project was pitched to a client, or inside a Fortune 100 company, how do you set up your creative projects for approval?
+How do you best prepare to get the funding, head count, or even get the project off the ground?
+Well, I wanted to share key things that I've learned on the job, from some of the smartest people I know.

+So, I think there's no news in the big pitch. - What I think is important if you actually want to get buy-in on any project, you need to do your homework.
+You can't just go in and wing it.
 You need to understand what competitors are doing.
 You need any type of metrics or analytics.
-You need any additional insight that makes your idea believable.
-Charles: The big mistake that younger product managers and engineers make is they spend a whole lot of a time setting up what it is that they are going to talk about, when basically, you just want to show it, right.
+You need any additional insight that makes your idea believable. - The big mistake the younger, sort of product managers and engineers make, is they spend a whole lot of time sort of setting up what it is that they're gonna talk about, when basically, you just wanna show it, right.